Recommendation Letter for an Employee [Guide with Examples]

 How to Write

-An effective recommendation letter for an employee should make the applicant stand out from the other highly competitive applicants.
+An effective letter for an employee should make the applicant stand out from the other highly competitive applicants.
 To achieve this, you have to inspire reliability and trustworthiness in the hiring team.
-Here is a step-by-step guide on how to structure your employee letter of recommendation:

 Section 1: Letterhead

-A recommendation letter for an employee is an official letter.
+A letter for an employee is an official letter.
 Therefore, it should follow the business letter format of addressing an official letter.
 As such, at the topmost part of the letter, you should include an address that consists of the following details:

 Your contact information

-In the sender’s address line, write your name, and provide your contact information, including your email and mailing addresses.
+In the sender’s address line, write your name and provide your contact information, including your email and mailing addresses.

 Subject line (email reference)

 If the employee’s recommendation letter is to be submitted online via email, then, in that case, you should follow the business letter format but omit the address paragraphs.
 You should include a subject line that includes the applicant’s name and the title of the position they are applying for.
-For example:

 Subject: Maryann Kimm- Recommendation for Public Relations Manager Job

-Note: In the case of an email employee’s reference letter, the sender’s contact information list is usually provided in the signature section.
+In the case of an email employee’s reference letter, the sender’s contact information list is usually provided in the signature section.

 Date